Specialist housing is a term used to describe housing that has been designed to support people with particular needs.

 Applying for specialist and older persons housing

 You will need to complete a housing application form and let us know you want to be considered for specialist or older persons housing.
-This form is available at any of our local housing offices.
+Please contact one of our local housing offices if you would like a form posted out to you.
+They will also be able to answer any questions you may have about the process.